newrelic/newrelic-quickstarts/CONTRIBUTING.md

 - `Required`
 - limited to 100 characters
 - The a Github Action verifies name uniqueness.
-- Avoid PR collisions by checking if any [open PRs](https://github.com/newrelic/newrelic-observability-packs/pulls) are using the same name you wish to use.
+- Avoid PR collisions by checking if any [open PRs](https://github.com/newrelic/newrelic-quickstarts/pulls) are using the same name you wish to use.
-- Pack names are stripped of any punctuation and white space is replaced by `-` before doing any comparisons.
+- Quickstart names are stripped of any punctuation and white space is replaced by `-` before doing any comparisons.

 #### Description